you are here - www.capstan.at / inside milky way

 Messier 03 is the third object recorded in the Messier catalogue.
 It's a cluster that consist of approximately half a million stars, of which 274 are identified as variable stars, and it can be seen during springtime halfway between the stars Arcturus and α (Cor Caroli) in the constellation of Canes Venatici.
 Meanwhile we know that most amateur astronomers consider Messier 03 one of the finest northern globular clusters.
 Another achievement of us greenhorns.

 It should be mentioned that observing the night sky can be very nice even without a telescope.
-A decent binocular mounted on a solid tripod for photography can be surprisingly good for viewing objects of our solar system.
+A decent binocular mounted on a solid tripod can be surprisingly good for viewing objects of our solar system, or, if you just want to be overwhelmed by the mind-blowing number of "nearby" stars at the night sky, point it at any direction.
 The photograph below shows the night sky at Palmschoß in South Tyrol (Alto Adige) in Italy, where we stayed at the Rosalpina hotel located 1.800 meters above sea level.
 To watch the sky in such a remote place with almost no light pollution was a rare opportunity to view the sky and our Milky Way half night long.
 It was the best view of the night sky we had so far in Europe, however, not as impressive as the stars and the very bright Orion Arm of Milky Way above Lake Tharthar in the 1980's.
-Lake Tharthar is a remote place in the deserts of Iraq north of Fallujah, where in a large region were no artificial lights at all.
+Lake Tharthar is a remote place in the deserts of Iraq north of Fallujah, where in a large region no artificial light existed.

 Night sky at Palmschoss (Italy, Brixen 2013), Leica M, Summilux-M 35mm f/1.4 ASPH.